lucas0000miranda/docker-compose-skeleton-apache/README.md

 docker-compose up
 ```

-You are ready to usu it!
+You are ready to use it!

 Check some useful commands: